ChenRoth/fullstack-react-exercise-employees/README.md

 * unzip the file to an easily accessible location, e.g. C:\temp\test_db

-* create a new schema `employee_db` in your MySQL server using MySQL Workbench
+* create a new schema `employees` in your MySQL server using MySQL Workbench

 * open CMD/terminal, go to the location where you unzipped the test_db-master directory and type `mysql -u root -p employee_db < employees.sql` you'll then be prompted for your MySQL password